-- i.
-The State-designed long-term goals established under ESEA section 1111(c)(4)(A)(ii), including measurements of interim progress towards meeting such goals, based on the State's English language proficiency assessments under ESEA section 1111(b)(2)(G); and - ii.
+- The State-designed long-term goals established under ESEA section 1111(c)(4)(A)(ii), including measurements of interim progress towards meeting such goals, based on the State's English language proficiency assessments under ESEA section 1111(b)(2)(G); and - ii.
 The challenging State academic standards.

 The state's long-term goal is that 70% of English Learners (ELs) will be making progress toward proficiency by 2024-25.
 The MDE leadership analyzed LAS LinksELPT scores and guidance in understanding that English language proficiency is not acquired in a linear progression.
-Typical student progress toward proficiency is greater for students at lower levels of English language proficiency and slows significantly as students get closer to English language proficiency.
+Typical student progress toward proficiency is greater for students at lower levels of English language proficiency.
 As a result, individual student annual targets depend on current LAS LinksELPT score.